 Archive for October, 2009

-To work on a feature film, my return to Detroit (it used to be called MoTown, now it’s more like NoTown), which is the land of my birth or so it says on my birth certificate, has been a shock in several ways.
+To work on a feature film I returned to Detroit (it used to be called MoTown, now it’s more like NoTown), which is the land of my birth or so it says on my birth certificate.
+This visit has been a shock to the system in several ways.

-1. A very visible culture shift can be seen as I travel around in the area that was Dearborn and now is known to the locals as Dearbornistan.
-Everywhere I look there are Arabic signs in the store windows, and so many of the women are wearing a head wrap and long sleeved shirts, with ankle length dresses.
-It’s a bit like when I worked on a film in Goshen, Indiana where the WalMart had hitching posts for the horse and buggys that the Amish rode to go shopping.
-Walking through the interior of that store was like being on the set of a western film set in the 1800′s, with extras wearing period wardrobe.
-But here it’s more like being on the set of “Alienation”, it looks almost normal, but there’s something a bit off kilter.
+1. A very visible culture shift can be seen as I travel around in the area that was once called Dearborn and now is known to the locals as Dearbornistan.
+Everywhere I look I see Arabic signs in the store windows, and many of the women are wearing a head wrap and long sleeved shirts, along with ankle length dresses to help me and other men control our innate lust.
+It’s a bit like when I worked on a film in Goshen, Indiana where the WalMart had hitching posts for the horse and buggy set that are the Amish as they go shopping.
+Walking through the interior of that store was like being on the set of a western film set in the 1800’s, with extras wearing period OshKosh B’gosh © (Since 1895) style wardrobe.
+But here a bit North of Detroit it’s more like being on the set of “Alienation”, it looks almost normal, but there’s something a bit off kilter.
 I do have a new description of what’s terrorizing, and that would be a 5’1″ tall 93 pound Palestinian woman driving 3 tons of Ford Expedition with her eyes barely able to see through the steering wheel and over the dashboard to know what’s on the road in front of her.
 For me, the only thing that could make it more scary would be if there were a few pounds of C-4 bouncing around in the baggage area.
 This is an interesting idea but I think I’ll pass on inspecting for that.
 Especially when said SUV is parked in the lot of the “Beirut By Night” (this is the true name) restaurant.
 There are no IED’s allowed on the premises, or so I hear.